dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-client.md

 ---
 type: docs
 title: "Dapr actor .NET usage guide"
-linkTitle: "Actors Usage"
+linkTitle: "Actors client"
-weight: 10000
+weight: 100000
 description: Learn all about using the actor client with the .NET SDK
 ---